achraf-boumhidi/Reputation-Generation-Datasets/README.md

 Description:

 This repository provides two valuable benchmark datasets designed to facilitate the evaluation of reputation generation systems.
 Each dataset offers a rich collection of user reviews for different products, encompassing a diverse range of sentiments and opinions.
+Due to data privacy considerations or licensing restrictions, the datasets are not publicly downloadable directly from the repository.
+Please contact us

 Datasets: